dotnet/AspNetCore.Docs/aspnetcore/client-side/bower.md

   ![manage bower packages](bower/_static/manage-bower-packages.png)

-* Confirm that the "Save changes to *bower.json*" checkbox is checked.
+* Confirm that the "Save changes to *bower.json*" check box is checked.
 Select a version from the drop-down list and click the **Install** button.
 The **Output** window shows the installation details.

 ### Manual installation in bower.json